CodeTeaBooker/Event-driven-Layered-Model/README.md

 ## Overview

-**ELM (Event-driven Layered Model)** is a lightweight architectural framework for Unity applications.
-Based on a ScriptableObject event system, it implements a layered architecture pattern that helps developers build maintainable, testable, and scalable Unity applications.
+**ELM (Event-driven Layered Model)** is a lightweight architectural framework designed to enhance the development of Unity applications.
+By leveraging a ScriptableObject-based event system, ELM introduces a structured, modular approach that improves maintainability, testability, and scalability across Unity projects.

-- **Four-Layer Architecture**: Separates UI, event mediation, services, and data access.
+- **Layered Architecture**: Divides application logic into four distinct layers: UI, event mediation, services, and data access, ensuring a clear separation of responsibilities.
-- **Event-driven Communication**: Decouples communication using a ScriptableObject-based event system.
+- **Event-Driven Communication**: Uses a ScriptableObject-based event system to enable decoupled communication between layers, simplifying inter-component interactions.
-- **Modular Design**: Shared functionality modules for easy reusability across projects.
+- **Modular Design**: Provides reusable functionality modules, facilitating easy sharing and extension of components across projects.

 ## Table of Contents